 Terms and Conditions—Simplified Acquisitions (Other Than Commercial Products and Commercial Services)

-FAR 52.213-4 requires contractors on simplified acquisitions (other than commercial items) to comply with a broad set of referenced FAR clauses, and establishes key requirements for inspection, termination, and warranty.
+FAR 52.213-4 requires contractors on simplified acquisitions (other than commercial items) to comply with a broad set of referenced FAR clauses, and establishes key requirements for inspection, delays, termination, and warranties.

 Overview